Havant railway station: History

-The first station at Havant was built in 1847 by the London, Brighton & South Coast Railway (LB&SCR) 500 metres to the east - a small wayside station called Havant Halt.
+The first station at Havant was built in 1847 by the London, Brighton & South Coast Railway (LB&SCR) 500 m to the east, as a small wayside station called Havant Halt.
 It was demolished after a serious fire.
 A newer station was then built 200 m west to serve the then new London & South Western Railway (L&SWR) Portsmouth Direct Line.
 This station was demolished so that a bigger station could be built 300 m further west to serve the new Hayling Island branch line.
-It had three platforms, one for Hayling Island and two for the stopping main line services.
+It had three platforms: one for and two for the stopping main line services.